etiennebr/rstdocs/Monteverdi2.rst

 Installation of **Monteverdi2** is very simple.
 Standard installer packages are available on the main platforms thanks to OTB-Developpers and external users.
 These packages are available few days after the release.
-Get the latest information on binary packages on the in the section download.
+Get the latest information on binary packages on the `Orfeo ToolBox website <http://orfeo-toolbox.org>`_  in the section download.

 We will discribe in the following sections the way to install **Monteverdi2** on: